ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 `Allocator.Persistent` is for long-lived allocations

 Another thing to note is that all these are structs, not classes, which means you can't null-check them, to see if they have been created.
 Instead you use the `.IsCreated` property.

+And one last important detail: native containers can't be nested! `NativeArray<NativeArray<int>>` is *not allowed*.
+And no tricks with hiding the inner container in a struct either.
+The main reason for this is tracking the use of the container only works for containers known at compile-time; the compiler doesn't know how many inner arrays are in your parent array.
+Some workarounds to this are using a `NativeHashMap<int2, Value>`, flattening your data to fit in a one-dimensional array, writing your own collection type, or using unsafe collections for the inner collections.

 That's more or less everything you need to know about Native Collections.
 There are many more details, and you can also create your own custom native collections using scary unsafe pointers, but we'll leave that for now.